omiranda/polyneuro_risk_score/docs/detailed_description.md

 Each column corresponds to the associated data for each participant.
 It is okay to use a csv file with additional columns/data since you will define which columns to include in the group design table (**group_Design_Table**, see below).
 This allows you to re-use demographic tables to test different cases.

-- **Advanced usage**: You can include a column in this table to associate each participant with the its relative position in the neuroimaging data (**path_imaging** ).
+- **Advanced usage**: You can include a column in this table to associate each participant with its relative position in the neuroimaging data (**path_imaging** ).
 If provided, the column should have as header the reserved word "*consecutive_number*".
 If the demographics table does not have a column titled "*consecutive_number*" the code will assume that neuroimaging (**path_imaging**) and non-imaging data are presented in the same order.
 - example of a demographics_file.

 #### 3. **path_dictionary_demographics**.